 The confusion over the Hungarian republic’s name would soon prove academic.
 The Kingdom of Hungary was restored in 1920 and would last until 1946, though there never was a king.
 Instead, Miklós Horthy, a Regent, was in control, and this era of Hungarian history is sometimes called a Regency.
 On postage stamps, overprints were added to old stamps, then new stamps were issued.
 The inscription MAGYAR KIR.
 POSTA was at first resurrected but instantly dropped in favor of MAGYARORSZÁG.
 MAGYAR KIR.
 POSTA was then used again in 1937.
 Several interesting stamps were issued by the Kingdom in the 1920s and 1930s.
 Collectors can strive for complete sets of these between-world-war years.

-Bulgaria rare stamps for philatelists and other buyers
+More: Hungary rare coins for collectors and other buyers

 Some Hungary rare stamps were issued throughout World War II despite very difficult times for the Kingdom.
 In 1945 a stamp was issued with a new overprint reading ‘FELSZABADULÁS’ (“Liberation”) to celebrate the end of the war.
 In 1946 the Kingdom was dissolved once again, and the Second Republic was born.
 It shared the name (Magyar Köztársaság) of the 1919-1920 version and issued new stamps.
 Until 1949, this Republic issued stamps inscribed MAGYAR POSTA (and one in Latin as RESPUBLICA HUNGARICA).